MaineKuehn/usim/docs/source/topics/exceptions.rst

 Task local exceptions
     Python's :py:exc:`GeneratorExit` and μSim's internal ``Interrupt``
     represent the teardown of a Task or parts of it.
-    In the Task they are meant for, these exceptions will replace all other synchronous or concurrent exceptions; otherwise, they are suppressed.
+    In the Task they belong to, these exceptions will replace all other synchronous or concurrent exceptions; otherwise, they are suppressed.
     As a result, you do not have to worry about re-raising an ``Interrupt`` and you should never encounter a ``Concurrent[GeneratorExit]``, for example.